- Common Effects of Using

 In some cases, the patient may benefit from treatment in a therapeutic residential community, a structured program that takes six to 12 months to complete.
 The patient lives at the facility for the entire course of treatment.
 This type of program may be most useful for people with a long history of drug abuse or with multiple addictions that must be treated concurrently.
-For help finding the right oxycodone addiction treatment program for you, contact a treatment advisor at 1-800-928-9139 or click this link to contact us by email.

 The patient may also need treatment for the initial condition that required an oxycodone prescription.
 Without this treatment, the patient may experience excruciating pain when oxycodone use is halted and may return to using the drug to relieve the pain.

 After oxycodone addiction treatment, the danger of relapse is a constant concern for many addicts.
 Participation in follow-up treatment can reduce the risk of relapse and help the former drug user stay clean and sober.
 Follow-up treatment may involve attending therapy sessions for an extended period of time after the main treatment program has concluded.
 It may also involve continued participation in a 12-step program.